Hong Kong cuisine: Cantonese cuisine

 As the most predominant cultural group in Hong Kong, Cantonese food forms the backbone of home cooking and dine-out scenes.
-Many early celebrated Cantonese restaurants, including Tai San Yuan, Luk Yu Tea House, were originally Hong Kong branches of the famed Guangzhou-based restaurants, and most chefs in Hong Kong until the 1970s had spent their formative years working in the restaurant industry in Guangzhou.
+Many early celebrated Cantonese restaurants, including Tai San Yuan and Luk Yu Tea House, which were originally Hong Kong branches of the famed Guangzhou-based restaurants, and most chefs in Hong Kong until the 1970s had spent their formative years working in the restaurant industry in Guangzhou.
 Most of the celebrated dishes in Hong Kong were introduced into the territory through Guangzhou, often refined with awareness of international tastes.
 Cantonese food prices perhaps cover the widest range, from small businesses’ lou mei to the most expensive abalone delicacies.

 One well-developed dish in Cantonese cuisine is dim sum.
-Waiters cart around stacks of steamer baskets or small plates of food for customers to choose.
-Dim sum includes dishes based on meat, seafood, vegetables, as well as desserts and fruit.
+Waiters' carts carry stacks of steamer baskets or small plates of food for customers to choose from.
+Dim sum includes dishes based on meat, seafood, and vegetables, as well as desserts and fruit.
 The term yum cha (lit. 'drink tea') is synonymous with eating dim sum for Hong Kong people.
 It is customary for families to eat dim sum on weekends.
 Most foods are steamed, traditionally.

 Examples of Hong Kong-style Cantonese cuisine include: